Spontaneous orbital magnetization of mesoscopic dipole dimers: Introduction

 Our paper is outlined as follows: In Sec.~\ref{sec:model} we briefly present our model of a metallic nanoparticle dimer interacting through the long-range magnetic dipolar coupling.
-In Sec.~\ref{sec:linear} we first consider the case of an orbital linear response which is valid for weak effective magnetic fields and find the onset of a magnetic order with aligned (anti-aligned) magnetic moments, when both nanoparticles are paramagnetic (diamagnetic).
-Since the above-mentioned linear-response approach results in an unphysical magnetization above a critical value of the ZFS, in Sec.~\ref{sec:toy} we remedy for this issue by considering a model in which the orbital response of the nanoparticles saturates at large magnetic fields, and find that both ordered magnetic phases are stable.
+In Sec.~\ref{sec:linear} we first consider the case of a linear orbital response which is valid for weak effective magnetic fields and find the onset of a magnetic order with aligned (anti-aligned) magnetic moments, when both nanoparticles are paramagnetic (diamagnetic).
+Since the above-mentioned linear-response approach results in an unphysical magnetization above a critical value of the ZFS, in Sec.~\ref{sec:toy} we remedy for this issue by considering a model in which the orbital response of the nanoparticles saturates at large magnetic fields as typically occurs, and thus find that both ordered magnetic phases are stable.
 We then adopt in Sec.~\ref{sec:micro} the microscopic quantum-mechanical model developed in Refs.~\cite{gomez18_PRB,ruite91_PRL, leuwe93_PhD} and demonstrate that a magnetic order with aligned magnetic moments can be reached at very low temperature, while the anti-aligned configuration remains elusive.
-We conclude and give some perspectives of our work in Sec.~\ref{sec:ccl}.
+We conclude in Sec.~\ref{sec:ccl}.

-In Appendix \ref{app:PRB18} we briefly describe the microscopic model used in Sec.~\ref{sec:micro}.
+In Appendix \ref{app:PRB18} we briefly describe the microscopic model used in Sec.~\ref{sec:micro} to characterize the magnetic response of an individual nanoparticle, signaling the different behavior that can be obtained when varying the temperature or the nanoparticle size.
 In order to support the approach that disregards the thermal fluctuations of the magnetization of the nanoparticles, we present in Appendix \ref{app:dimer} a model calculation describing the equilibrium properties of a mesoscopic dimer.
 In Appendix \ref{app:chain} we extend some of our results to a chain of nanoparticles, and show that the mutual dipolar interactions between the magnetic moments increase the temperature below which magnetic order may arise.